-Material: Some as for Problem 4 except new sheet of paper.
+Material: Same as for Problem 4 except new sheet of paper.

 Method: Read outline on subject of "resection."
 A plane table survey is often speeded up by use of resection.
 Two specific problems are here outlined both of which may be done indoors.
-First, survey around a hill or prominent landmark. using only one neasured base.
-Second, survey along a valley where only one base is measured and the river cannot be crossed.
-In the diagrams triangles indicate table locations and squares with dotted lines loading to then, points determined by intersection and on which table is not set.
-Remember that a sight to a new table location enables one to orient the table either on the location or on any proviously located point through its nep location provided they intersect the orientation or foresight line sarve to fix the location of the new point by. resection.
+First, survey around a hill or prominent landmark, using only one measured base.
+Second, survey along a valley where only one base is neasured and the river cannot be crossed.
+In the diagrams triangles indicate table locations and squares with dotted lines locding to them, points determined by intersection and on which table is not set.
+Remember that a sight to a new table location enables one to orient the table either on the location or on any part of this line.
+Sights taken from one of thise new locations et a proviously located point through its map location provided they intersect the orientation or foresight line sarve to fix the location of the new point by resection.
 Study the diagrams; note that base line is indicated and that sight from it for intersections are dotted.
 Sights for resection are solid lines.
 You should draw all lines full.
-Shape of figures need not be some as given in diagrams.
+Shape of figures need not be same as given in disgrams.
 Numbers indicate order in which stations are occupied.
 In first problem note error at finish (closure) and account for it.
-Criticize probable accuracy of second compared with Problem 4.
+Criticize probable recurrecy of second compared with Problem 4.
 Now do both problems.
 Suggest that in first one of the central lights or mastodon supports be used for the middle point.
-In second, use window locks for the inaccessible points on one side of the "valley."
-Do not forget the 30 degree rule for both intersection and resection.
+X In second, use window locks for the ineccessible points on one side of the "valley."
+A Do not forgat the 30 degree rule for both intersection and resection.

-Problem 6, Edition, 1941.
+GEOLOGY 11 MAPPING Problem 6, Edition, 1941.